-Our shares of common stock have been approved for listing on The NASDAQ Capital Market under the symbol "BIOC."
+We have applied to list our shares of common stock on The NASDAQ Capital Market under the symbol "BIOC."
+No assurance can be given that our application will be approved.

 We are an "emerging growth company" as that term is used in the Jumpstart Our Business Startups Act of 2012, and, as such, we have elected to take advantage of certain reduced public company reporting requirements for this prospectus and future filings.